If you want to teach your children how to care for the environment and save the planet, we've got some easy-peasy tips for going green.

-An absolute must when there are some many cute offerings on the market!
+An absolute must when there are many cute offerings on the market!
 Earth Day was a great time to get our kids drinking from reusable water bottles when out and about.
 It’s now a firm habit!
 Teach good water-saving habits by watching your water usage around the house, too.

 3. Try more plant-based meals

 Limit your impact on the environment by encouraging your children to eat less meat.
-It’s a surprisingly simply way we can all help save the planet.
+It’s a surprisingly simple way we can all help save the planet.
 If you’re not prepared to go full-on vegan, try with one day a week to get you started (#MeatFreeMonday, anyone?), and then expand to more days where possible.
 We’ve got lots of ideas for plant-based meals the whole family will love.
 A great eco-friendly tip for families!